Take a stroll in the woods to see the magnificent autumn leaf colours.

 Largest unenclosed oak woodland.
 Home to 15 of Britain's 16 native bat species.

 Crackington Haven & Dizzard Forest

-Sesile oak trees have been beaten small by strong winds and winter storms.
+The sessile oak trees don't grow very tall as over many years they have been lashed by strong winds and winter storms.